SeaGL/seagl.github.io/README.md

 ```
 ---
 layout: post
-title: 'TITLEGOESHERE'
+title: 'Example Title'
 status: publish
 type: post
 published: true
 categories: news
+tags: '2013'
 ---
 ```

-Edit the `title: ` value, setting it to the title of your blog post.
+Set `title` to the title of your blog post and edit `tags` to include the conference year that the post is associated with (empty if none).
 Please leave the rest of the values as-is.

 For the actual file content, you can make your changes either in the GitHub web interface or on your local machine.